ICRI-Cities/ArupIoTDay/README.md

 **MAC USERS:** 'ifconfig'
 You will see the IP address for your wifi port (wlan) listed among all the details.

 4. Beside the 'IoT Device' dropdown menu there is also a down arrow button.
-Press this button to flash the analog_read code to your Edison.
+Press this button to flash the LED blink code to your Edison.
 You can see the success confirmation in the Intel IoT XDK console at the bottom of the screen.
 5. To run the code on your Edison, click the button with the green play arrow.
+The LED you wired up should now start to blink on and off.
+To stop it, you can press the button with the red stop icon in XDK (beside the play button).

+##Hooking up sensors
+1. Find the light sensor board (name marked on bottom) and a ribbon cable from your Grove kit and connect it with a ribbon cable to the socket marked A0 on the shield.
+2. Go to your XDK and click on 'Projects' at the top right of your screen.
+Then click 'Start a new project' and 'Templates'.
+Then select the 'Analog Read' template, select a save location and a name for the new project.
+The example code will open in the main window.
+The code uses the 'mraa' library to access the input and output pins where your light sensor is attached.
+It reads the current sensor value and prints it out.
+3. Flash the code to your Edison using the downward arrow button and then start it running using the green play button.
 In the console you should see a number printed out - this is the current reading from the light sensor.
 To test it further cover the sensor with your finger and run the code again.
 You should see a much lower value printed out.

 ##Hooking up Edison to Enable IoT
 1. Find the temperature and sound sensor boards (names marked on the bottom) and two more cable ribbon cables in the Grove kit.